 Complete a field project on a pressing issue related to your degree while developing contacts and utilizing resources within your host organization.

 Is an exciting professional work opportunity that combines practical field work with demanding academic objectives to create an immersive learning experience.
-The IPSS semester typically last four to six months but may be longer if the participant chooses.
-There is an optional 6-unit pre-departure professional training component in addition to the 6-unit field course which allows students to earn up to 12 credit hours through the IPSS experience.
+The IPSS semester typically lasts four to six months but may be longer if the participant chooses.
+There is an optional 0-6 unit pre-departure professional training component in addition to the 6-unit field course that allows students to earn up to 12 credit hours through the IPSS experience.

 - Research on assigned organization and relevant policy issues